bmatsuo/lark/docs/exec.md

 which reduces their reliability and effectiveness in providing a critical piece of the development process, the build pipeline.

+The examples in this tutorial are given assuming the user is following along running commands in the provided interactive interpreter, `lark lua`, but they will work equivalently in a project's `lark.lua` script file.

 ##Command Basics

 Lark provides one primary method of executing a command, `lark.exec()`.
 Lark